 Standup tools that leverage integrations make it easy for teammates to plan their day across tools and improve information sharing by automatically sharing links to work you are doing in other tools.
 Here are our recommendations:

 If your team has tasks across tools — from Jira to Asana to personal to-do lists — then integrations will be especially important for your standup tool choice.

 Want more context

-Teammates that work across teams often have to quickly switch context.
-Having an easy way to find information on a specific project is easy when standups have deep links to other tools where context lives.
+Those who work across teams often have to quickly switch context.
+Finding information on a specific project becomes easier when standups have deep links to other tools where context lives.

-Some teams do a daily stand-up all at the same time, but with distributed teams, 9 am for one teammate might be 11 pm for another.
+Some teams do a daily stand-up all at the same time.
+However, for distributed teams, 9am for one teammate might be 11pm for another.

 If you’re working in different time zones, it’s almost inevitable that you’ll be working at different times.